Blue Devils (aerobatic team)

 The Blue Devils or the 410 (F) Squadron Aerobatic Team was a Royal Canadian Air Force (RCAF) aerobatic team that flew the de Havilland Vampire jet aircraft from 1949 to 1951.
 The unit was the RCAF's first postwar aerobatic team, and belonged to the RCAF's first operational jet fighter squadron, No. 410 Squadron.

 History

 The Blue Devils started as a team of three by World War II flying ace Flight Lieutenant Don C. Laubman.
 Later, a fourth member was added to provide a solo performance.
 The team gained official recognition from the Air Defence Group shortly after its first show at RCAF Station Rockcliffe on 11 June 1949.

 Thereafter, the Blue Devils expanded to six aircraft, including a second solo, and went on to fly at airshows around Canada and the United States.
-Despite a training accident on 25 July 1949 in which Squadron Leader Bob Kipp was killed near St. Hubert, the team went on to become the de facto official RCAF aerobatic team.
+Despite a training accident on 25 July 1949 in which Squadron Leader Robert Kipp was killed near St. Hubert, the team went on to become the de facto official RCAF aerobatic team.
 The team's official name became the Air Defence Group Aerobatic Team in 1950.